armcburney/ruby-ds/README.md

 # algorithms
-Repository for many algorithms coded in C++, and Scala.
+Common algorithms and data structures written in Ruby.

 ## Purpose
-This repository provides the implementation of various algorithms in implemented in C++, and Scala.
+This repository provides the implementation of various algorithms in Ruby.

-The purpose of this repo is to reacquaint myself with various algorithms used in computer science, as well as their spacial and time complexities.
+The purpose of this repository is to re-acquaint myself with various algorithms used in computer science, as well as their spacial and time complexities.

-My goal is to implement at least one algorithm a day.